 “No Nukes”, “Ground Zero”

-Robert Huot and Edward Hettig – 25 years of Collaboration
+Robert Huot and Edward Hettig – Over 30 years of Collaboration

 Robert Huot and Edward Hettig began collaborating in the early 1990’s.They met through local events and related concerns.
 Hettig headed the marketing at Golden Artist Colors during the 1990’s and lived in New Berlin.